olsgreen/webpack-s3-pusher/README.md

 	   .sass('resources/assets/sass/app.scss', 'public/css')
    	   .version();

-Then you will be able to push to S3 using:
+Then you will be able to push to your bucket using:

 	npm run production
 	// or